+Foreword (continued)

-Foreword (continued) LEPs by announcing she is going to chair the council of local enterprise partnership chairs.
+I was pleased to be invited to Downing Street where the Prime Minister demonstrated how seriously she is taking LEPs by announcing she is going to chair the council of local enterprise chairs.
 We are expecting the results of a ministerial review into LEPs, which will cement our position as a permanent part of the economic landscape.
-Further to that, this year we will continue to investigate making the SWLEP a fully incorporated company.
-During the year we have brought new members on to our board but we still want more diversity so that it truly reflects the business community of Swindon and Wiltshire I will end with a challenge to our board, our staff and our businesses.
+Further to that this year we will continue to investigate making the SWLEP a fully incorporated company to give us greater autonomy while retaining and increasing our transparency.

+During the year we have brought new members on to our board but we still want more diversity so that it truly reflects the business community of Swindon and Wiltshire.
+I will end with a challenge to our board, our staff and our businesses.
 Let us all pledge to shout with one unified voice about the incredible things going on in Swindon and Wiltshire.
-The more we can do that, the greater case we can make for investment in our wonderful area.
+The more we can do that, the greater case we can make for investment in our wonderful county.